roytang/blog/content/posts/2004/10/the-48-laws-of-power.md

 31. Control The Options: Get Others to Play With the Cards You Deal

-32. Play to People&#8217;s Fantasies
+32. Play to People&'s Fantasies

-33. Discover Each Man&#8217;s Thumbscrew
+33. Discover Each Man&'s Thumbscrew

 34. Be Royal In Your Own Fashion: Act Like a King and be Treated Like One